 - Chapter 3: Obligations of Individuals and States in an Unjust World

 - Concluding Thoughts

-"This is a distinctive and immensely accessible contribution to the philosophical debate about immigration.
-Clearly articulated and punchily argued, Bertram builds the case against the status quo while highlighting the moral and political costs of the current global migration regime of (near) unilateral state discretion."
+‘This is a distinctive and immensely accessible contribution to the philosophical debate about immigration.
+Bertram demonstrates the moral and political costs of the current global migration regime and articulates an attractive ideal of justice in migration.’

 "A bolder, more intellectually rigorous approach can be found in Christopher Bertram’s Do States Have the Right to Exclude Immigrants?, which challenges unilateral state discretion over immigration policy and advocates for a global migration regime."